asgerb/mux-rails/README.md

 ### Handling webhook requests

-Using a subscriber (an object which responds to `#call`) we can then listen to events from Mux and do further work:
+Using a subscriber (an object which responds to `#call`) we can listen to incoming events from Mux and do further work:

 ```ruby
 # config/initializers/mux.rb